 Meat production is one of the most profitable, most destructive and most unnecessary industries.
 Increased meat production has led to deforestation of the Amazon for cattle ranches.
 Research shows that without meat and dairy consumption the global use of farmland could be reduced by more than 75 per cent and still feed the world.
 Meat and dairy provide only 18 per cent of the calories and 37 per cent of the protein consumed globally but use 83 per cent of farmland and produce 60 per cent of agriculture’s greenhouse gas emissions.
 Even the lowest-impact meat and dairy products cause much more environmental harm than the least-sustainable vegetable and cereal-growing.

-We must challenge the old credo of the meat-packing giant Armour, “We feed the world,” and show that we can do it without the exploitation of the earth, of our fellow-humans, or of any other living creature.
+The Animal Rights Commission challenges the old credo of the meat-packing giant Armour, “We feed the world,” while showing that we can do it without the exploitation of the earth, of our fellow-humans, or of any other living creature.

 The Animal Rights Commission of the PCUSA seeks to educate, and advocate against exploitation of both human and non human animals on this planet.
 Capitalism is the system by which the vast majority of exploitation takes place.
 It is a system that will destroy this planet for all creatures and must be opposed.